LauraLerebours/our-shared-echoes-now/README.md

 # This Is Us - Shared Memory App

-A beautiful application for couples to capture and share their memories together.
+A beautiful application for friends to capture and share their memories together.

 ## Features